-This is an upper-level course in tourism and events management.
-It will require the use of information derived from: lecture/textbook material; general print and online library resources; and external data sources.
+This is an upper-level course in tourism and events management requiring the use of information derived from: lecture/textbook material; general print and online library resources; and external data sources.
 The course is also delivered in a variety of ways: lecture presentations, student presentations, reflective activities, peer reviews, research groups, and writing assignments.
-The objective is threefold: to encourage collaborative and supportive learning environment among students; to emphasize that students are as responsible for their learning as I am; and to encourage analysis and critical thinking.
+The objective is threefold: to encourage a collaborative and supportive learning environment among students; to emphasize that students are as responsible for their learning as the instructor; and to encourage analysis and critical thinking.
 Thus, students are held to the standards of the George Mason University Honor Code.
-They are expected to view all class lectures, actively participate in class discussions, complete exercises and fulfill all assignments.
+They are expected to view all class lectures, actively participate in class discussions, complete exercises, and fulfill all assignments.
 Assignments must be turned in at the specified time and date due via Blackboard or no credit will be given.
-Detailed information about course rules, course requirements and evaluation will be provided separately in class.
+Detailed information about course rules, course requirements and evaluation will be provided in the course syllabus and on the course website.